 Summary: At the age of ten, Harry Potter disappeared off the face of the Earth.
 After months of hunting on the part of the Ministry and the Order, Harry is presumed dead and the search is called off.
 Four years later, a mysterious and suspiciously familiar boy is found.
 Remus takes on the task of reintroducing him to the wizarding world, Harry resisting every step of the way.
 Why did he leave?
 Where has he been?
 And most of all, will he ever trust anyone again?
 (Contains implications of child abuse)

-Pausing in reminding Zachary Stebbins to catch the train on September 1st, she removed her square spectacles, laid them carefully on her desk, leaned back in her chair, and shut her eyes.
+Pausing in reminding Zachary Stebbins to catch the train on September the first, she removed her square spectacles, laid them carefully on her desk, leaned back in her chair, and shut her eyes.
 She intended to take full advantage of the last few weeks of peace before the students returned.
-She was just contemplating taking a break to make a pot of tea and indulge in a few Ginger Newts when she noticed how quiet it was in the room.
+The castle was so quiet without them.
+She was just contemplating taking a break to make a pot of tea and indulge in a few Ginger Newts when she noticed just how quiet it was in the room.
+Too quiet.
 The magical quill had halted its systematic scribbling despite the thick stack of envelopes still to be addressed

-Never having known of this happening before, it was with some curiosity that Professor McGonagall walked around the desk to see what was wrong.
+Never having known of this happening before, it was with some curiosity that Professor McGonagall rose to her feet and, repositioning her spectacles, walked around the desk to see what was wrong.
 The emerald green quill was poised motionless over the paper as though awaiting dictation.
 On the envelope was written only one line of text, nothing more.

-McGonagall frowned concernedly.
-A students name shone clearly in the still drying green ink, but no address was written below it.
-The quill was charmed to replicate the names and directions offered to it by the Trace Spell placed by the Ministry on all minors based on their magical signature.
-But for some reason, with this student it did not appear to be working.
+Professor McGonagall frowned concernedly.
+A student's name shone clearly in the still drying green ink, but no address was written below it.
+The quill was charmed to replicate the names and directions offered to it by the Trace Spell placed by the Ministry on all wizarding children with magical aptitude.
+But for some reason, with this particular student it did not appear to be working.